PitPik/tinyDatePicker/README.md

 ```

 ## Bower support (not yet)
-tinyColorPicker will be receivable via bower soon:
+tinyDatePicker will be receivable via bower soon:

 ```javascript
 bower install tinyDatePicker